Model Pruning Enables Efficient Federated Learning on Edge Devices: Experiments

 Unless otherwise specified, the prototype system includes nine Raspberry Pi (version 4, with 2~GB RAM, 32~GB SD card) devices as clients and a personal computer without GPU as both a client and the server (totaling 10 clients).
 Three of the Raspberry Pis use wireless connections and the remaining six use wired connections.
 The communication speed is stable and is approximately 1.4 MB/s.
 The simulated system uses the same setting as in the prototype.
 We use time measurements from Raspberry Pis, except for the ImageNet-100 dataset where we replace the computation time by measurements from Android virtual machine (VM).

-We consider FL with full client participation in the main paper and give results with random client selection~\citep{bonawitz2019towards} in Appendix~\ref{sec:additional_results}.
-The results are similar. \mbox{FEMNIST} data are partitioned into clients in a non-IID manner according to writer identity\footnote{When using full client participation, because we only have $10$ clients, we partition all the $193$ writers' data into $10$ clients (the first $9$ clients each has $19$ writers' data and the last client has $22$ writers' data; note that this partition is still non-IID).}, and CIFAR-10 and ImageNet-100 are partitioned into clients in an IID manner.
+We consider FL with full client participation in the main paper and present results with random client selection~\cite{bonawitz2019towards} in Appendix~\ref{appendix:additional_results}.
+The results are similar. \mbox{FEMNIST} and \mbox{CelebA} data are partitioned into clients in a non-IID manner according to writer/person identity, and CIFAR-10 and ImageNet-100 are partitioned into clients in an IID manner.

-\textbf{Baselines.} We compare the test accuracy vs.\ \textit{time} curve of adaptive pruning with four baselines: (i) conventional FL~\citep{mcmahan2017communication}, (ii) iterative pruning~\citep{han2015learning}, (iii) online learning~\citep{han2020adaptive}, and (iv) SNIP~\citep{lee2018snip}.
-Because iterative pruning and SNIP cannot automatically determine the model size, we consider an enhanced version of these baselines that obtain the same model size as our adaptive pruning algorithm at convergence (see Figure~\ref{fig:femnist_snip_diff_size}).
+\textbf{Baselines.} We compare the test accuracy vs.\ \textit{time} curve of PruneFL with five baselines: (i) conventional FL~\cite{mcmahan2017communication}, (ii) iterative pruning~\cite{han2015learning}, (iii) online learning~\cite{han2020adaptive}, (iv) SNIP~\cite{lee2018snip}, and (v) SynFlow~\cite{tanaka2020synflow}.
+Because iterative pruning and SNIP cannot automatically determine the model size, we consider an enhanced version of these baselines that obtain the same model size as PruneFL at convergence.
 Additional baselines are also considered in Section~\ref{sec:time_reduction}.